 As filmmakers ourselves, we recognize talented artists who bring their visual storytelling gifts to the screen.
-We gather unique and spine-tingling trailers, shorts, features, web series, music videos and screenplays from around the world and showcase them during an exciting weekend, complete with red carpet, networking events, parties, and a top-notch awards ceremony.
+We gather unique and spine-tingling films from around the world and showcase them during an exciting, thrill-packed weekend, complete with red carpet, networking events, parties, and a top-notch awards ceremony.

 Welcome to our Haus.